Nerixyz/current-song-overlay/README.md

 # Current Song

+## ⚠ This project will be rewritten at [Nerixyz/current-song2](https://github.com/Nerixyz/current-song2).

 This application allows users (probably streamers) to show the playing song without worrying too much about the setup.
 Ideally you'll install the extension, start a service, and you are good to go.
 Now with Spotify you can't do this, you'll have to manually go in your browser and get the cookie.